2019–20 Hyderabad FC season: Indian Super League

 Phil Brown was appointed as the head coach of the Hyderabad FC who previously managed FC Pune City.
 He hired Neil McDonald and Mehrajuddin Wadoo as his assistant coaches and Aidan Davison as the goalkeeping coach.

 The Hyderabad FC announced their squad on 8 October for their first competitive season.
 Despite being named in the squad, Néstor Gordillo will not be available until late December owing to the ban handed to him by All India Football Federation (AIFF).

 The Hyderabad FC made their debut in the Indian Super League against the ATK in an away match at Kolkata on 25 October.
-The Hyderabad registered their heaviest defeat of the debut season in their first ever competitive match with a 5-0 loss against the ATK.
+The Hyderabad registered their heaviest defeat of the debut season in their first ever competitive match with a 5–0 loss against the ATK.

-On 2 November, the Hyderabad came from behind to register a 2-1 win against the Kerala Blasters.
+On 2 November, the Hyderabad came from behind to register a 2–1 win against the Kerala Blasters.
 This was their first ever competitive win in their third match of this season.

 On 11 January, after loss against the Chennaiyin and after losing nine out of twelve league games, manager Phil Brown was sacked by Hyderabad.
 The current assistant coach, Wadoo, took charge as interim head coach.
-Former Bengaluru coach Albert Roca was appointed Hyderabad new head coach on two season deal starting from 2020–21 season while taking up the advisory role to the new coaching staff for the remainder of the season.
+Former Bengaluru coach Albert Roca was appointed Hyderabad new head coach on two season deal starting from 2020 to 2021 season while taking up the advisory role to the new coaching staff for the remainder of the season.
 On 23 January, Roca appointed Xavier Gurri Lopez as the interim coach until the end of the season.

-On 20 February, the Hyderabad finished the league stage with a 5-1 win against the NorthEast United which also snapped their 14-match win-less streak and recorded their first away win in any competition.
+On 20 February, the Hyderabad finished the league stage with a 5–1 win against the NorthEast United which also snapped their 14-match win-less streak and recorded their first away win in any competition.
 They ended their campaign with a last place finish as they registered two wins and four draws in 18 matches in their debut season and were eventually not qualified for the playoff stage.